Koozu1/tietokantaohjelmointi/tapahtumakuvaukset.md

 CREATE OR REPLACE FUNCTION insert_into_keskusdivari() RETURNS TRIGGER AS $$
 BEGIN
-    INSERT INTO Keskusdivari.Teos (nimi, isbn, hinta, sisäänostohinta, myyntipäivämäärä, paino, teostyyppi_id) VALUES (NEW.nimi, NEW.isbn, NEW.hinta, NEW.sisäänostohinta, NEW.myyntipäivämäärä, NEW.paino, NEW.teostyyppi_id);
+    INSERT INTO Keskusdivari.Teos (nimi, isbn, hinta, sisäänostohinta, paino, teostyyppi_id) VALUES (NEW.nimi, NEW.isbn, NEW.hinta, NEW.sisäänostohinta, NEW.paino, NEW.teostyyppi_id);
     RETURN NEW;
 END;
 $$ LANGUAGE plpgsql;